Skip to main content

 1. No two individuals with MS will have the same symptoms.

-Multiple sclerosis (MS) is estimated to affect more than 2.3 million people worldwide.
-Its symptoms have a wide range of impacts, which can range from mild to severe.
+Its symptoms have a wide range of effects, from mild to severe.
 Doctors sometimes say that no two individuals with multiple sclerosis will present the exact same symptoms.

 The most common MS symptoms include:

-2. Multiple sclerosis may impact bladder function.
+2. Multiple sclerosis may affect bladder function.

 3. A cure or cause of MS has not been found yet.

 Researchers have not pinpointed an exact cause of multiple sclerosis just yet.
-It’s unclear if this is a genetic disorder, but it does appear that some people are more likely to be diagnosed with MS.
+It’s unclear if this is a genetic disorder, but it does appear that some people are more likely to be diagnosed with MS. MS is more commonly diagnosed in women.

 4. MS can be challenging to diagnose at first.